Netlify-Moneytronic/rolandcreate/README.md

 4. Next i added the contentful api tokens to the env file and made sure the added the stackbit configuration to the divs that i wanted to be editable with contentful.

+**Adding Tags**

 Adding a tag like data-sb-object-id={props.id} to a <div> is an example of how you would annotate an element so it can be populated and recognized by tools like Netlify Create (Visual Editor) when using Contentful as a content source
 The data-sb-object-id attribute should be set to the unique ID of the Contentful entry you want to associate with that element.
 In Contentful

+**Developer WorkFlow**

-5. For the developer workflow i ran npm run dev which runs the site locally and I also ran npm run stackbit which runs the Stackbit netlify create locally as well in another server
+5. For the developer workflow i ran

+npm run dev
+which runs the site locally

+and I also ran

+npm run stackbit
+which runs the Stackbit netlify create locally as well in another server

 Note:-
-The cloud work flow is what the marketeers would use but that appears not to be working at the moment.
+The cloudwork flow is what the marketeers would use but that appears not to be working at the moment.

-Repeatable demo is now
+Repeatable demo is now avaiable

 https://github.com/Netlify-Moneytronic/rolandcreate